THOMASELOVE/500-2021/essays/README.md

 Each of these essays is due on the day that the relevant chapter is to be discussed in class according to [the Course Calendar](https://thomaselove.github.io/500/calendar.html).

 - Please submit your essay to our shared Google Drive by 8 AM on the day we will discuss the chapter, so that all of your colleagues can see it.
+Submit your essay to the appropriate subfolder (Chapter 7, 8, 9, 10, 11 or 12, as appropriate) subfolder of the Rosenbaum Essays folder on our Shared Drive.
-- You should come to the class prepared to share your essay with a few of your colleagues in a Zoom breakout session, and with the expectation that anyone in the class might read it and comment.
+- You will share your essay with a few of your colleagues in a Zoom breakout session, and so you should expect that anyone in the class might read it and comment.
-- An appropriate file name for your submission would be `YOURNAME-essay7.doc` for the Chapter 7 essay, for instance.
+- An appropriate file name for your submission would be `YOUR_NAME-essay7.doc` for the Chapter 7 essay, for instance.
 Acceptable formats for this essay include PDF, word documents or Google Docs.
 - For help with anything involved in the class, [contact us](https://thomaselove.github.io/500/contact.html).

 ## Prompt for Chapter 7 (Elaborate Theories)